dimfeld/website/posts/svelte_query_mutations.md

     onSettled: (data, error, variables, context) => {
       if(error) {
         queryClient.setQueryData(key, context.previousData);
-        // And also notify the user somehow.
+        // In real code, also notify the user somehow.
       } else {
         // It succeeded, so just unset isUpdating. client.setQueryData((existing) => ({